Whoever dwells in the shelter of the Most High will rest in the shadow of the Almighty.

 Don’t fret or worry.
 Instead of worrying, pray.
 Let petitions and praises shape your worries into prayers, letting God know your concerns.
 Before you know it, a sense of God’s wholeness, everything coming together for good, will come and settle you down.
 It’s wonderful what happens when Christ displaces worry at the center of your life.
 Summing it all up, friends, I’d say you’ll do best by filling your minds and meditating on things true, noble, reputable, authentic, compelling, gracious—the best, not the worst; the beautiful, not the ugly; things to praise, not things to curse.
 (Philippians 4:6-8, The Message)

-Practice mindfulness today, and every day during this time of anxiety.
+Practice that kind of mindfulness this week—whether you in a pleasant season or a stressful one.
 Let Jesus guard your heart and fill your mind.
 He is peace for your soul; he is Living Water…always stay thirsty for him!